Darin-Sarra/MATLAB_FingerPrint/README.md

-Project : Fingerprint Recognition System
+Project : Fingerprint Recognition System (Work Only With Matlab 32 Bit)

 - Description: Discover The Least Developed Technique For FingerPrint Recognition,Based On The Matching with The Euclidean Distance & Filter Gabor.